ClickHouse/clickhouse-go/README.md

 * hosts  - comma-separated list of single address hosts for load-balancing and failover
 * username/password - auth credentials
 * database - select the current default database
 * dial_timeout -  a duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix such as "300ms", "1s".
-Valid time units are "ms", "s", "m".
+Valid time units are "ms", "s", "m". (default 30s)
 * connection_open_strategy - round_robin/in_order (default in_order).
     * round_robin      - choose a round-robin server from the set
     * in_order    - first live server is chosen in specified order